ppolonen/genomic_basis_TALL/README.md

 ## Description:
 Scripts related to key statistical analysis results Pölönen et al. The genomic basis of childhood T-lineage acute lymphoblastic leukemia

-## Note:
-If you use the data, analysis, results, Please cite:
+## If you use the data or results in your work, Please cite:
 - Pölönen et al.

 ## Accessing processed data: